 We stayed in the Pavlo Napa 4 star Beach Hotel in Ayia Napa city, it has a private pool and shares a beach with a few other hotels.
 The beach is literally just outside of the hotel and its called Sandy Bay.
-The hotel is also a 10 minute walk away from the famous Nissi Beach, that is considered the best beach of the area.
+The hotel is also a 10-minute walk away from the famous Nissi Beach, that is considered the best beach in the area.

 Ayia Napa it’s the typical summer city made for tourists.
-There’s lots of souvenirs shops, that sell a bunch of beach accessories, food stores and supermarkets opened until late, and lots lots of restaurantes and bars.
+There are lots of souvenirs shops, that sell a bunch of beach accessories, food stores and supermarkets opened until late, and lots of lots of restaurants and bars.

-We had the all inclusive deal with our hotel, so we only went to outside restaurantes a couple of times.
+We had the all inclusive deal with our hotel, so we only went to outside restaurants a couple of times.

 For my birthday we went to the Costas Grill House Taverna and asked for the meat Mezze, that is basically the Greek version of Tapas and it was amazing.
 There was so much food we couldn’t possibly eat it all, but it was very very tasty.

 Another night we went to the Tequila Mexican Garden restaurant and it was another good surprise.
 Again, very generous portions, tasty Mexican food and very friendly staff.

 Pretty much on any beach, there is a number of water activities you can do, like snorkelling, etc. But I’m not into water sports so what we did was to rent a quad and a buggy.